kevinmachh/quick-portfolio/index.md

 #### Education Express (Teacher View)
 <img src="images/INFO200teach.PNG?raw=true"/>

-This is a separate application from the student version of Education Express because to manage the students interaction with the application and to view their progress on the application.
-The application allows the teacher to enable more features like different accessibility features, printing certificates, and view their progress in the curriculums.
-Applications used: Figma, Invision

 ---
 #### Exploring Meteorite Data
+(January 2017 - March 2017)
+- Displays information about where meteorites have fallen in the U.S.
+- Pulled data from NASA public resource on Kaggle as a CSV file.
+- Team Project with four people for a class final project
+- Role: Programmer for R
+- Applications used: R Studio, Shiny web app

 <img src="images/INFO201Project.PNG?raw=true"/>

-Displays information about where meteorites have fallen in the U.S. This website was developed as a team that pulled data from NASA public resource on Kaggle as a CSV file.
-The information was compiled using R Studio code.
+ This website was developed as a team that  The information was compiled using R Studio code.

-Applications used: R Studio, Shiny web app